 STUDENT NAME

 DATE OF ABSENCE

 DIAGNOSIS

-By signing below, I have determined that the named indivagree with the following statements: I find him/her to be inne/she is free from any health impairment which is of potestudents or faculty and which might interfere with the performal career responsibilities.
-They are medically cleared the role of the direct patient-care provider in the acute carwithout restrictions. n good physical and mental health; ential risk to patients, personnel, formance of his/her nursing or allied to perform all functions of a student t in
+By signing below, I have determined that the nam agree with the following statements: I find him/her he/she is free from any health impairment which is students or faculty and which might interfere with health career responsibilities.
+They are medically the role of the direct patient-care provider in the a without restrictions. to be in good physical and mental heal s of potential risk to patients, personnel, the performance of his/her nursing or a cleared to perform all functions of a stu- Ith; Ilied dent in

 SIGNATURE OF HEALTH CARE PROVIDER DATE

 PRINT NAME

 LICENSE # PHONE

-ADDRESS